renzol2/brain/docs/6-points-on-decolonization.md

 ## In the Right

-"Decolonization" and other Critical Race Theory terms (including variants of "colonization") have become contentious buzzwords for white fragility in right-leaning communities
+"Decolonization" and other [[critical-race-theory|Critical Race Theory]] terms (including variants of "colonization") have become contentious buzzwords for white fragility in right-leaning communities

 - contentious among those empowered by their adjacency to whiteness
 - some claiming "colonizer" as a racial slur
-  - false basis: not all colonizers have been white, and reverse racism isn't real
+  - false basis: not all colonizers have been white, and [[reverse-racism|reverse racism]] isn't real

 ## 1. Decolonization is not a metaphor